All guides

 Elevate your product's user experience by using usability testing

-Usability testing is an amazing tool for any product team that can help to elevate a product’s user experience.
-Through usability testing, teams can understand their users better and unearth hidden insights that can provide guides to help prioritize the right initiatives to improve the product for its users.
+Usability study is an amazing tool for any product team that can help to elevate a product's user experience.
+Through usability research, teams can understand their users better and unearth hidden insights that can provide guides to help prioritize the right initiatives to improve the product for its users.

-Following the guides and tip above, usability testing will allow your team to:
+Following the guides and tip above, usability studies will allow let you:

 • Discover UX pain points and issues

-• Prioritize the right features on your product roadmap
+• Prioritize key features on your product roadmap based on impact

-• Understand how users are currently using your product
+• Understand how users interact with your product

-• Obtain quantitative and qualitative user feedback on your product’s features
+• Gather both quantitative and qualitative user feedback on product features

 If you need any help in implementing usability tests, or need any help in evaluating various tools, please try Hubble to help conduct continuous research across the product development cycle.
 Using Hubble, world class product teams have been conducting various types of research including building prototype usability tests, recruiting participants and launching in-product surveys, throughout different stages of product ideation and development.